arielchuri/Research-and-Development-Methods/Syllabus.md

 # Assessable Tasks
 This course involves a series of short assignments that will be used to assess your understanding of the material covered.
 In addition, you will be responsible for writing a Final Report and contributing to a Final Presentation.
 Your participation in class discussion and other activities is also considered extremely important and will affect your final grade.

 All assignments are listed on Canvas.

+The writing style guide for all Parsons classes is the Chicago Manual of Style.

 # Required Reading / Media
 [Malcolm Gladwell: Choice, happiness and spaghetti sauce | TED Talk | TED.com] (https://www.ted.com/talks/malcolm_gladwell_on_spaghetti_sauce)